felipegontijo/email-client/README.md

 2. Make sure Python is installed.
 Type in a terminal:
     ```python --version```
 3. If output shows a version of Python installed, procceed to step 5.
 Otherwise, go to step 4:
 4. [Download](https://www.python.org/downloads/) and install Python.
-Check the steps in their website and come back after you've installed it.
+Follow the steps in their website and come back after you've installed it.
 5. Navigate in a terminal, from root to project folder, with ```cd <folder>``` **until you reach the folder which the project is in!**
 6. Type the command ```python SMTP_PA.py``` to run the email client
-7. Type all requested information in **string** format, i.e. between " "
+7. Type all requested information in **string** format, i.e. between " " or ' '
-8. Enjoy!
+8. Have fun!

+**Observation:** Make sure you make the 'To:' field match the 'destination email address', because many providers will not allow the completion of the request if those fields differ.
+The 'From' field does not need to match your email address, however!

 ## Important Observation

-The default email provider is set to Outlook, but if you use another provider, e.g. Gmail, Yahoo, etc., it can be easily changed in the source code.
-Find the ```mailserver``` variable and set it to the URL of your preferred provider, e.g. 'gmail.com'.
+This project is optimized for **Outlook** as the provider, but if you use another provider, e.g. Gmail, Yahoo, etc., it can be changed in the source code.
+Find the ```mailserver``` variable and set it to the URL of your preferred provider, along with the ```HELO``` messages.

+Make sure you also change the port if necessary!

 ## Open Source